A graduation contract must be filed with the Registrar's Office for a student to be eligible for degree conferral.

 Graduation Contracts for Fall and Spring semesters are due no later than the fourth week of the graduating term.

 Graduation Contracts for summer session are due no later than the third week of the 12-week summer session.

 Students unable to complete degree requirements within the University deadlines will be required to submit a new Graduation Contract to the Registrar’s Office in order to establish a new tentative degree conferral date.

 Graduation with University Honors

 There are three levels of University (baccalaureate degree only) scholastic honors at graduation: summa cum laude, magna cum laude and cum laude.
 A minimum of 60 semester credits must be earned at CSU Pueblo for a student to be considered for these honors.
-Remedial courses, credit within Academic Renewal, and credit by examination cannot be included in the 60 semester credits.
+Remedial courses, credit designated as Fresh Start, and credit by examination, and any credit awarded for prior learning including escrow credit cannot be included in the 60 semester credits.

 Honors Levels & Requirements